SentiConSecurity/Identity_Maturity_Calculator/README.md

 <img width="2351" height="2090" alt="IAM" src="https://github.com/user-attachments/assets/6bf898c2-b128-46e1-baed-f09e1d2dae82" />
 <img width="1114" height="682" alt="IAm2" src="https://github.com/user-attachments/assets/84051513-7b8a-4cd6-b456-2eb4513d29b7" />

-> This worksheet is the product of applied identity security program experience, adapted specifically for the realities of modern identity estates — human, machine, and increasingly, AI and agentic identities.
+---
 ## Download

 The latest version of the workbook is available on the [Releases](https://github.com/SentiConSecurity/Identity_Maturity_Calculator/releases) page as `Identity_Maturity_Assessment.xlsx`.
-Download the file directly — do not rely on the auto-generated source-code archives, which do not contain the spreadsheet.
+> Download the file directly — do not rely on the auto-generated source-code archives, which do not contain the spreadsheet.
 ## What It Measures

 The assessment covers **9 domains** and **36 questions** (4 per domain):